Skip to main content

 • timestamp: ISO 8601 timestamp when the event occurred

-• data: Event-specific payload containing relevant entity data
+• data: Event-specific payload containing the relevant entity data

 Webhook Events